Firstbloodio/fullstack-developer-hiring-exercise/README.md

 ## Your task

 Your task is to create a registration form for Angular 9 + NestJS application.
 We estimate this will take 3-4 hours for a person who is familiar with the technology stack.
+The application skeleton and instructions are well prepared, but expect extra 4-6 hours if you are not familiar with Angular, NestJS or TypeORM.
-The stack is the same that you would be using in your work.
+The technology stack is the same that you will be using in when working us.

+Task:

 - Add a registration screen to an existing Angular application skeleton
   - We need to input the following from the new users: